vaperrin98/beautiful-jekyll/index.md

 <img src="./assets/img/HOUSE_PRICE.png" width="700" />
  </p>

-And last but not least, we take the four variables that follow as defining the overall well being of inhabitants of each boroughs:
+And last but not least, we take the four variables that follow as defining the overall well-being of inhabitants of each borough:
-- life satisfaction score
+- Life satisfaction score
-- worthwhileness score
+- Worthwhileness score
-- happiness score
+- Happiness score
-- anxiety score
+- Anxiety score

 Let's see if they are any different between the boroughs.
-First looking at the <span style="color:Teal"> **life satisfaction score** </span>, we see that all boroughs have a score between 7 and 7.6 out of 10, except for the City of London, otherwise all boroughs are within the same range.
+First looking at the <span style="color:Teal"> **life satisfaction score**</span>, we see that all boroughs have a score between 7 and 7.6 out of 10.
+Except for the City of London, otherwise all boroughs are within the same range.
 Why is the City of London so different?
 Let's see if it's an outlier for the other three scores.
 <p align="center">
 <img src="./assets/img/LIFE_SATIS.png" width="700" />
  </p>